ssbsukirat/medicine/Cardiology/Premature Ventricular Contractions, Nonsustained Ventricular Tachycardia, and Accelerated Idioventricular Rhythm.md

 	- by inducing ventricular dyssynchrony
 - rarely occurs unless PVCs account for at least 10–20% of total beats over a 24-h period
 - minority will develop reversible cardiomyopathy
-- mostly idiopathic and unifocal, most commonly originating from the outflow tract regions or left ventricular papillary muscles --> can be targ
+- mostly idiopathic and unifocal, most commonly originating from the outflow tract regions or left ventricular papillary muscles --> can be target for ablation
+- other sites --> mitral and tricuspid valve annuli, right ventricular moderator band, and even the epicardial surface of the heart
+- factors for developing heart failure
+	- PVC frequency
+	- PVC morphology
+	- timing of PVC coupling interval
+	- late gadolinium enhancement --> underlying cardiomyopathic process
+# Accelerated Idioventricular Rhythms
+- 3 or more ventricular beats at rate >100/min
+- automaticity is mechanism > reentry
+- common during acute MI and may emerge during sinus bradycardia
+- hemodynamic compromise may occur with the loss of atrioventricular synchrony in susceptible patients.
+- atropine can be used to increase sinus rates
+- common in patients with cardiomyopathies or sleep apnea
+- target any underlying cause and correction of bradycardia